 “Somewhere over the rainbow.”
 Keep singing along.
 There is something about rainbows that makes us think spring.
 Today, I’ve got a fun A Rainbow of My Own rainbow alphabet activity to learn about lowercase and uppercase letters.

-A Rainbow of My Own by Don Freeman is this week’s Virtual Book Club for Kids.
+Check out the A Rainbow of My Own by Don Freeman book activities.

 Full Disclosure: This post contains affiliate links.

 You may know Don Freeman as the author Corduroy, but he has other books including A Rainbow of My Own.
 Imagine catching a rainbow that could be your very own.
 It might be hard to catch, but it sure would be fun.